 If you print them on double side, the Muslim cards are on the first 6 pages and the Christian ones on the next 6, so to print the Muslim ones, for example, you will have to send the pages two by two to the printer, page 1 with page 2 (back and side), then page 1 with page 3… and so on to page 1 with page 6.
 You’ll have to send the Christian matching the 7 with the 8, then the 7 with the 9, the 7 with the 10… and so on until page 12.

 Two pieces that can be printed in din-a3 size, one for the cover and one for the bottom.
-It is designed for Thegamecrafter’s “Large pro box”, which you can view and buy here.
+It is designed for Thegamecrafter’s “Large pro box”.

 It only covers the front and two sides of the box, the other two sides are black (the color of the box).

 To glue the pieces to the box you can use contact glue, stick glue or spray glue, again we do not recommend you to use white glue as it leaves the paper wrinkled and bubbly.